 A cookie is a piece of information that our web server may send to your machine when you visit our website.
 The cookie is stored on your machine but does not identify you or give us any information about your computer.
 A cookie helps us to recognise you when you re-visit our website and to co-ordinate your access to different pages on the website.
 With most internet browsers, you can erase cookies from your computer hard drive, block all cookies, or receive a warning before a cookie is stored.
 If you want to do this, refer to your browser instructions or help screen to learn more.

 Links to Other Sites

 You may be able to access external websites by clicking on links we have provided.
+If you use these links, you will leave our website and we are not responsible for any of these sites, their content or their usage of your personal information.
 Those other websites are not subject to our privacy standards, policies and procedures.
-You will need to contact or review those websites directly to determine what security measures they have in place.
+We advise that you contact or review those websites directly to determine what security measures they have in place.